Basics

 How long does it take to get approved as an Amazon seller?

-Typically 2 to 5 business days, though it can take longer if Amazon requests additional documents.
+Approval often takes a few business days, but it can take longer if Amazon requests additional verification documents.
 Having your trade licence, bank details, and ID ready beforehand helps speed things up.

 Do I need separate accounts to sell on both Amazon.ae and Amazon.sa?

 Amazon allows you to link your Amazon.ae and Amazon.sa accounts and manage both from your Seller Central dashboard.
-However, they are separate accounts with individual selling plan fees.
 You may need to meet additional requirements for the Saudi market, such as a commercial registration.

 Can I sell on Amazon from outside the UAE or Saudi Arabia?